-At Ombar, we’re super passionate about ensuring our ingredients are as sustainably sourced as possible.
-So organic farming of our hero ingredient, cacao, is a priority to say the least!
+At Ombar, we’re super passionate about ensuring our ingredients are as sustainably sourced as possible, so sourcing organic cacao is a no brainer!

 The knowledge that organic farming is better than non-organic methods is no revelation – it’s not only better for our health, but also for the farmers, and of course the planet.
 But what does this mean exactly in the world of cacao?